valencik/mastersAPSC/documents/thesis/thesis.md

 %- Proposed methodology to solve problem
 The National Nuclear Data Center prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at the scientific work and study.
 Identifying trends and patterns in the meta data of over 200,000 documents may reveal latent structures of the progress and collaboration among the scientific community.
+The knowledge discovery and data mining process should reveal trends in the collective scientific study of nuclear structure, processes, and detection.
+Additionally, categorizing trends may provide predictive power in determining a worthwhile area of study or application of a technique.
+The analysis outcomes of studying literature meta data may provide useful when analyzing bodies of work from other disciplines.
-This knowledge may have implications in other similar scientific fields, but most prominently it may provide predictive power within the nuclear science domain.
+This knowledge may have implications in other similar scientific fields.
+%- We are building an application for users to use
+The ultimate goal is to enable further analysis on the body of nuclear science literature.

 %- Define research setting and sum-up what has been done
 %- Point towards what should be done, why?
 %- What is the problem?
 What will I study?
 The academic field of nuclear science is over one hundred years old, starting with the discovery of radiation.
 This discovery is the first of many entries in the Nuclear Science References database, collected, cataloged, distributed, and evaluated by the National Nuclear Data Center. \\citep{Kurgan200603}
+%- TODO this ending is insufficient
 The NSR has over 210,000 entries documenting the body of nuclear science literature, which provides the opportunity for knowledge discovery on the literature's meta data.